This Easy Fish Chowder recipe tastes better than longer it sits! Make a big pot over the weekend and enjoy for lunch or dinner all week!

 While this isn’t my absolute favorite dish to freeze, it can be frozen.
 Make sure it is cooled completely and be aware that the texture might change slightly when it’s reheated.
 To minimize this, reheat very slowly at a low temperature.

+Is this a healthy fish chowder?
 Is it better to use heavy cream or milk?
-Can you use milk instead of heavy cream to finish fish chowder?

 I use 2% milk and the broth is not quite as thick but ends up being the perfect richness for me.